Roachim/PDFDownloader/PDFDownloader/Readme.md

 ## How to use?
 **1**: Start the program
 **2**: Read the prompt on the screen.
-**3**: Copy the path to the GRI file and paste it into the program window.
+**3**: Copy the path to the GRI file and paste it into the program window and click enter.
 **4**: Wait until the program Writes "Download Done!" and tells you that you can safely stop the program.
 **5**: Check the folder with the GRI file.
 Profit.